chromaui/chromatic-docs/snapshots.md

 - **Randomness in stories**: Components sometimes use random number generators to generate data for complex inputs.
 To avoid this, you can hard-code the input data, but often a more convenient solution is to use a tool like [seedrandom](https://github.com/davidbau/seedrandom) which you can use to make your "random" number generator consistent.

-- **Use of the current date/time**: Dates and times are a testers bane!
-To get consistency in components or tests that use the current time, you can use a tool to also "seed" the time, like [timemachine](https://github.com/schickling/timemachine) for the `Date` object.

 - **Animations**: Chromatic will attempt to pause all animations.
 However, you may need to [configure](animations) Chromatic's exact behavior.

 - **Unpredictable resource hosts**: Resources that load from unpredictable or flaky sources may not load in time (15s) to capture.
 Workaround this by serving resources as [static files in Storybook](https://storybook.js.org/configurations/serving-static-files/) or using a [placeholder service](https://placeholder.com/).
 Learn more about how we [load resources](resource-loading).

+- **Web font loading**: Web fonts can load at different times which will impact snapshot consistency, especially when combined with [interactions](interactions).
+Serve web fonts as [static files in Storybook](https://storybook.js.org/configurations/serving-static-files/) and make sure to [preload](resource-loading#solution-a-preload-fonts) them.

 - **Iframes rendering out of the viewport**: Some browsers only visually render iframes when they are inside of the viewport, despite the fact that they have loaded with all of their resources.
 For this reason, if you have an iframe that is placed below the viewport of a tall story, it will appear blank.
 You may want to [ignore that element](ignoring-elements) and also test it in isolation so that it fits inside of the viewport.

+- **Use of the current date/time**: Dates and times are a testers bane!
+To get consistency in components or tests that use the current time, you can use a tool to also "seed" the time, like [timemachine](https://github.com/schickling/timemachine) for the `Date` object.

+- **UI takes time to render**: UI can take extra time to "settle" into it's final orientation.
+Add a [delay](delay) to take a snapshot after waiting a period of time.
+Note that this technique can make the UI rendering inconsistency less obvious in snapshots, but it won't eliminate the underlying issue in how UI renders.

-- **Skip stories**: Some stories may render unpredictably intentionally.
-If this is the case you may want to [ignore the story](ignoring-elements) from testing and move on.
+- **Intentional randomness**: Some stories may render unpredictably intentionally.
+If this is the case you may want to [ignore the story](ignoring-elements) from UI Tests and move on.

-- **Introduce a delay**: As a last resort, you can try adding a [delay](delay).
-This will delay Chromatic's snapshot for a specified amount of time.
-The trouble with this technique whilst it may make the problem less common, it may not eliminate the underlying issue in how the UI renders.

 If you still need inconsistent elements for local development purposes inside Storybook, you can use `isChromatic()` exported from [our package](isChromatic) to apply the solutions above only when in the Chromatic environment.